Matioli-amoc/BIOL7180--Code-Review-Proposal/README.md

   - absolute file path
   - lack of comments guiding the following steps

-Without a fully documented pipeline or example execution, reproducing the analysis may require additional effort from the user.
+Without a fully documented pipeline or example execution, reproducing the analysis may require additional effort.

 ---